Funtik26/blog/data/blog/fingerprinting.md

+---
 title: How does browser fingerprinting affect your life?
 date: '2022-12-25'
 tags: ['fingerprinting', 'privacy', 'tips']
 draft: false
-summary: A short guide
+summary: A short guide on how does browser fingerprinting affect your life.
 images: []
 layout: PostLayout
 ---

-# How does browser fingerprinting affect your life? #
+# How does browser fingerprinting affect your life?

 * What does ‘browser fingerprint’ mean?
 * What data about you is collected?